Kirkirillka/GPS_Tracker/docs/report/experiment/06-01-attempt.md

 The first attempt took place on 12.02.2020.

 The aim was to involve as many UEs as possible.
-This is partly a reason for experiment day selection.
+This is the reason for performing the experiment on that day.
 Eventually, **6 UEs** took part ranging by the Android version from 4 to 9.

 Besides, the installation of apps and binding Wi-Fi to the necessary access point, a detailed **journal of the Wi-Fi** connection information enabled.
 This allowed monitoring RSS value on each UE.